arunChary024/Test/README.md

 ## Prerequisites
 ### Before using the Shopping website, please ensure that you have the following prerequisites in place:
-- ** Node.js and npm**: Ensure you have Node.js and npm (Node Package Manager) installed on your system.
+- Ensure you have Node.js and npm (Node Package Manager) installed on your system.
 You can download them from the official website: https://nodejs.org/
-- **GIt **: Make sure you have Git installed.
+- Make sure you have Git installed.
 You can download it from: https://git-scm.com/

 ### Setting up the Project
 **Clone the Repository**: Open your terminal and navigate to the directory where you want to store the project.
 Then, clone your GitHub repository using the following command: